Lexi Thompson: 2024

-2025
+2025–26: Part-time schedule

-Now playing part-time on the tour, Thompson finished T4th at the Meijer LPGA Classic in June.
+Now playing part-time on the tour, Thompson finished tied-4th at the Meijer LPGA Classic in June.
 She had held a share of the lead at the end of the third round, but she lost ground on the final day.
-The following week she finished T12th at the Women's PGA Championship, and she then later finished second in the team event at the Dow Championship.
-She and partner Megan Khang were defeated by Im Jin-hee and Lee So-mi in a playoff.
+The following week she finished tied-12th at the Women's PGA Championship.
+She then finished second in the team event at the Dow Championship, where she and partner Megan Khang were defeated by Im Jin-hee and Lee So-mi in a playoff.
 She then announced that she would take a five-week break from the sport, consequently missing the Women's British Open and the Evian Championship.
-Reflecting on her 'retirement' announcement the previous year, Thompson stated "I feel like once I made the announcement, I feel it really got misconstrued that I was retiring.
+Reflecting on her 'retirement' announcement the previous year, Thompson stated: "I feel like once I made the announcement, I feel it really got misconstrued that I was retiring.
 But I never said that word.
 I just said I was stepping back from a full-time schedule...Just really wanted to dial back my schedule and have more of a life balance."

+In her first four events of 2026, Thompson's best result was a tied-12th at the Chevron Championship.
+With a world ranking of 98, she consequently missed out on a place at the U.S. Women's Open, the first time she had missed the tournament since qualifying as a twelve-year-old in 2007.
+A hip injury caused her to miss the Meijer Classic and the Women's PGA Championship, and she failed to make the cut at the first two tournaments following her return.
+She missed out on a place at the Solheim Cup after United States captain Angela Stanford did not name her as a captain's pick.

 Personal life

 Thompson partnered with the SEAL Legacy Foundation, and in May 2017, she skydived with a United States Navy SEAL before the start of the Kingsmill Championship pro-am.

 In October 2018, Thompson shared how body image issues had affected her.
-She explained that she would put herself through two "brutal" workouts every day, had cut back on eating, that she would weigh herself "constantly" and compare herself to thin models.
-She described how she had been self-critical of her own body, but that her mindset had changed.
-Thompson stated "what I’ve learned is that I’m not going to deprive myself in the one life I get to live, I’m going to enjoy life and my food.
+She explained that she would put herself through two "brutal" workouts every day, had cut back on eating, and that she would weigh herself "constantly" while comparing herself to thin models.
+She described how she had been self-critical of her own body, but that over time her mindset had changed.
+Thompson stated: "what I've learned is that I'm not going to deprive myself in the one life I get to live, I'm going to enjoy life and my food.
 You should never compare your body to others it’s a never ending battle of being miserable trust me.
 Your body is your body, it is beautiful so embrace it."

-In January 2025, Thompson revealed that she had become engaged to Max Provost, who proposed to her in Whistler, Canada.
+In March 2026, Thompson married her partner Max Provost.
+In August 2026, she announced that they were expecting their first child together.
 She is a supporter of the NHL team Florida Panthers.